 “No, I just felt anger – I couldn’t tell-"

-She was still at The Burrow, Ginny noted.
+She was still at The Burrow, Ginny noted absently.
 She was sitting on the couch her parents had bought even before the twins were born.
 She looked fondly at the patchwork and the hole Ron had blown in the armrest with his mind at age eight when a spider nearly scared the pants off of him.
 Ginny blinked when she noticed the bloodstain, and then the pain returned, washing over her like a blanket.
 She winced.

-The Death Eaters before her were smiling.
+The Death Eaters were smiling.
 Bellatrix Lestrange twirled her wand between her long fingers, the sleeve of her robes sliding down her arm.
 Ginny took note of the purple bruises blooming around the Death Eater’s wrist with dull satisfaction.

-Bellatrix seemed to fight furiously with her facial features before settling into a dark scowl.
+Following the girl's gaze, the grin slipped off Bellatrix’s face like ice cream melting in the heat of a hot summer day as she yanked the sleeves of her robes down.
+The witch seemed to fight furiously with her facial features before settling into a dark scowl.
 Her steel eyes flashing dangerously, she snarled, “Harry Potter.”

 Ginny smiled, “Why would Harry waste his days at The Burrow when the fate of the wizarding world rests on his shoulders alone?
 The days are numbered, Bellatrix - for both sides.”